Looks like Thai, feels like Shiatsu, incorporates posture, symptoms, and goals.

 Regarding my massage style, I say “shiatsu” in a very general sense because I use my body weight and a travelling hold-release technique applying intermittent pressure in addition to long holds and assisted stretches.
-Instead of focusing on meridians, I use broad pressure on muscle groups with my “mother-daughter” thumbs/hands, forearms, palms, elbows, and knees.
+Instead of focusing on meridians, I use broad pressure across entire muscle groups with my “mother-daughter” thumbs/hands, forearms, palms, elbows, and knees depending on client preferences and needs.
+These broad compressions serve to separate muscle compartments from bone, where deep fascial restrictions occur.
 Here’s a demo and explanation of my work, although I don’t tend to sit on people now that I’m an RMT.

 My style looks like Thai massage and assisted yoga, but feels more like active and passive release techniques such as stretching or compression of muscles while they are engaged, or applying slight over pressure in restricted ranges of motion.
 Other techniques and influences to my style include rolfing (structural integration to improve body alignment and functioning), light to moderate joint mobilizations (mostly oscillations), and therapeutic assessment techniques throughout treatment to gauge effectiveness.

 I ask clients to communicate all needs and sensations throughout the session: it’s up to you to tell me how firm you like the pressure, how fast/slow, broad/sharp.
 Up-down, left-right, hold-stop, you name it.
 You may like “good pain”, but pain can cause resistance and fear in the body, which can be counter productive: I don’t want to go past a 5 out of 10 on a scale of impact where 10 is too much impact and 1 is negligible.